Computing Maximum Independent Set on Outerstring Graphs and Their Relatives: on Grounded Square- Representations

 \section{$\mis$ on Grounded Square-$\el$ Representations}

 In this section, we show that solving $\mis$ in a circle graph representation is $O(n\log n)$-time reducible to solving $\mis$ in a grounded square-$\el$ representation.

-Given a circle graph representation, we first compute the corresponding overlap graph in the same way as we did in Section~\ref{sec:gsr}, and relabel the endpoints with integral coordinates from $0$ to $2n$.
+Given a circle graph representation, we first compute the corresponding overlap graph in the same way as we did in Section~\ref{sec:gsr}, and relabel the endpoints with integral coordinates from $0$ to $2n-1$.
+Since we assume the circle graph representation to be non-degenerate, no two endpoints in the overlap graph share the same $x$-coordinate.

 We now transform this into a grounded square-$\el$ representation.
 The idea is to process the intervals in the order of their endpoints, and sometimes shifting the endpoints by a certain offset $\gamma$ to avoid unnecessary crossings.
-We now give formal description of the steps of the construction by $S_1$--$S_3$.
+We now give a formal description of the steps of the construction by $S_1$--$S_3$.

-{\bf $S_1$.} Initialize an empty list $Q$, and then process the intervals in the increasing order of the $x$-coordinates of their left endpoints.
+\textbf{Step $S_1$.} Initialize an empty list $Q$, and then process the intervals in the increasing order of the $x$-coordinates of their left endpoints.
+At the end of the processing, $Q$ will contain a set of tuples that correspond to a set of disjoint intervals.
+Each tuple is of the form $(X,\gamma)$, where $X$ is an interval and $\gamma$ is an offset to be used later to create intermediate space between pairs of intervals.
+We now describe how to process an interval.

 While processing an interval $I = [I_\ell,I_r]$, we first find the closest non-intersecting interval $J = [J_\ell,J_r]$ to the left of $I$.
 If no such interval exists, then we continue processing the next interval.
 Otherwise, let $(X,\gamma)$ be the tuple at the end of the list $Q$ (assume a dummy tuple $(\Phi, 0)$ if the list is empty).
 If $J\not =X$, then append a new tuple $(J, J_\ell+\gamma$) to $Q$.

-{\bf $S_2$.} For each pair of consecutive tuples $(A,\alpha)$ and $(B,\beta)$ in $Q$, update the $x$-coordinates of the endpoints originally lying in $[A_r+1,B_\ell]$ by adding the integer $\alpha$.
+\textbf{Step $S_2$.} For each pair of consecutive tuples $(A,\alpha)$ and $(B,\beta)$ in $Q$, update the $x$-coordinates of the endpoints originally lying in $[A_r+1,B_r]$ by adding the integer $\alpha$.
+Later, we will use these updated $x$-coordinates to construct the $\el$-shapes.
+A spacing of $\alpha$ would ensure that the $\el$-shapes corresponding to $A$ and $B$ will remain disjoint.
 Finally, for the last tuple $(X,\gamma)$, update the $x$-coordinates of the endpoints originally lying in $[X_r+1,+\infty]$, by adding the integer $\gamma$.
 Figure~\ref{fig:overlaptoL}(a--b) illustrate this step.